speters/rs109m/README.md

 Buoy is built around Si4463 radio.

-Microprocessor matches the layout of uniquitous STM32F103C8, but as it has no markings, it could as well be a clone or different STM32 ARM µC.
+Microprocessor matches the layout of ubiquitous STM32F103C8, but as it has no markings, it could as well be a clone or different STM32 ARM µC.
 A SWDIO debug port is available on the PCB (marked G=ground, C=clock, D=swdio, V=VCC), but did not check.

 GPS module is ATGM332D with GPS and BDS/BeiDou support, but no GLONASS.
 It seems to be tied only with its TX pin to an RX pin of the µC.